pavkriz/m5atom-motion-lego/README.md

 * Button 1 = left
 * Button 2 = right
 * Button A = toggle servo position (full cycle)
+* Button B = toggle LEDs on PORT.B and PORT.C

 All combinations of forward/reverse and left/right are supported, including "pirouette".